Hoto-Mocha/Re-ARranged-Pixel-Dungeon/README.md

 ________
 - Normal & AP & HP Bullets for Firearms
 - 4 of new Subclasses for Warrior, Mage, Rouge, Huntress
-- 3 of New Playable Class: Gunner, Samurai, Planter!
+- 4 of New Playable Class: Gunner, Samurai, Planter, Knight
-- 12 of New SubClasses of Gunner, Samurai, Planter
+- 12 of New SubClasses of Gunner, Samurai, Planter, Knight
-- 12 of New Armor Abilities of Gunner, Samurai, Planter
+- 12 of New Armor Abilities of Gunner, Samurai, Planter, Knight
 ________
 - New Consumables
 - Potions